-Serving women both during pregnancy and after childbirth, we are one of the largest obstetrical home care agencies in the United States.
-Our service area covers the region near the Minneapolis-St. Paul metro area.
+Serving women both during pregnancy and after childbirth, we’re one of the largest obstetrical home care agencies in the United States.
+We serve the Minneapolis-St. Paul metro area.

-Our nurses have at least five years' experience working in obstetrics.
+Our nurses have at least five years of experience working in obstetrics.
 All have worked in hospitals, caring for moms and their babies during pregnancy and after childbirth.

 Home health during pregnancy (antepartum)